uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/basic_model_run.rst

 This tutorial will walk you through the process of:

- - getting the dvmdostem code,
+ - getting the ``dvmdostem`` code,
  - building your Docker images,
- - starting your Docker containers,
+ - starting your Docker containers, and
- - running dvmdostem in your Docker container (in a trivial and silly fashion), and
+ - running ``dvmdostem`` in your Docker container (in a trivial fashion).
- - making a similarly trivial and silly plot.

 This tutorial will walk you through most of the above steps with varying levels of hand-holding.

+If you need more background help, please see the Prelude document which has information on :ref:`Version Control<prelude:Version Control>`, :ref:`Docker<prelude:Docker>`, and :ref:`general programming<prelude:General Programming>`.

 *************
 Install tools